Goliath33/LA_PISCINE/README.md

 - "take care of yourself"

 ## :v: THANKS :
-I thank my teachers and all the students of my class without whom this adventure would not have taken place
+I thank my teachers and all the students of my class without whom this adventure would not have taken place.